davidbiol/Gustavia-santanderiensis-data/README.md

 The ENM was built using the maximum entropy algorithm via the KUENM package (Cobos et al. 2019).
 The model was generated using a unique [set of bioclimatic variables](ENM/M_variables/Set_1) and the partitioned ocurrences records, and was calibrated with 15 regularization multipliers (0.1–1 at intervals of 0.1, and 2–5 at intervals of 1) and seven combinations of feature classes (l = linear, q = quadratic, and p = product features).
 Details of the MOP analysis can be found in  [MOP_results](ENM/MOP_results).

-All analysis was done in the software [R](https://www.r-project.org/)
+All analyses were conducted using the software [R](https://www.r-project.org/)

 ### Climatic data for species occurrences
 Climatic data from each occurrence record is found in [ClimaticData/gustaviasantanderiensis_CD.csv](ClimaticData/gustaviasantanderiensis_CD.csv)